Inspiring figures of history: Jeanne d’Arc

 At the beginning of 1429 Jeanne headed to Vaucouleurs twenty kilometers northwards of Domremy, where capitaine Robert de Baudricourt, a supporter of the dauphin, was residing.

-She told him about her holy mission, and her demeanor was of such confidence and rife with belief that she got send to Charles at Chinon on 12 February 1429, where the firmness of her religious beliefs and her maidenhood were examined.
+She told him about her holy mission, and her demeanor was of such confidence and belief that she got send to Charles at Chinon on 12 February 1429, where the firmness of her religious beliefs and her maidenhood were examined.

 Well-equipped and obsessed about her mandate she made off to Orléans with her entourage at the end of April, where she gained massive momentum among the demoralized Frenchmen and eventually generated the force to lift the siege on May 8.